-Known for its near-perfect climate, miles of sandy beaches, and fun-filled waterfront activities San Diego is an ideal setting for camp.
+San Diego, known for its near-perfect climate, miles of sandy beaches and fun-filled waterfront activities, is an ideal setting for a summer camp.
 Once at the Nike Swim Camp at San Diego State University the focus and design of the curriculum is to help competitive swimmers improve their stroke technique so they can compete at the next level.

 Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
 Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.
 Each Camper receives personalized stroke instruction from Aztec Coaching Staff as well as a video analysis of all four strokes.
 Guest lectures addressing motivation, nutrition, and goal-setting will also be covered.

 - Intensive emphasis on racing tactics plus starts and turns

 - Low camper to staff ratio and 24 hour supervision

 - Videotaping in all four strokes and review

 - Excursion to Pacific Beach and camp cookout at Mission Bay